 The hut is closed to guests in winter with the exception of an emergency refuge room for hikers caught in Mt.
 Washington’s notoriously dangerous weather.

 In good weather, the hut is a fabulous place to stay if you want to investigate the rare flowers and vegetation that grow in Mt.
 Washington’s Alpine Zone, or just explore the trail system the runs between the hut and Boot Spur (5,500 ft), the southeastern shoulder of Mt.
 Washington.

 I was fortunate to hike here this year in sunny weather and had the opportunity to take in Tuckerman’s Ravine and the Gulf of Slides, which are located to the east (lee side) and south of Washington.
 These areas are magnificent in summer but prone to avalanche in winter and are very dangerous, even for advanced climbers.

 Given the hazardous winter conditions and proximity to Mt Washington, the Lakes of the Clouds Hut has a very short operating season and is only open for overnight guests from the beginning of June to mid-September.
 I’ve never stayed in a hut and don’t think it’s really my kind of thing, but the hut system is very popular with families and couples.
 If you’re interested in making a reservation or finding out more information about the hut system, including those that remain open in winter, visit the AMC High Mountain Huts page.SectionHiker is reader-supported.
-We independently research, test, and rate the best products.
 We only make money if you purchase a product through our affiliate links.
 Help us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.